What You Actually Get for £79 a Month

 What £79 a month actually covers

-Now here is what you get for £79 a month with us.
+Now here is what you get for £79 a month on the Standard plan.

-The site itself, built for free.
+The site itself, built at no upfront cost.
 No design fee, no development fee, no deposit.
-We build a proper three-page website for your business, with real copy, real structure, and a proper brand feel.
+We build a proper multi-page website for your business, with real copy, real structure, and a proper brand feel.
 If you quoted that build on its own from a typical agency, you would not get much change from £2,000.

 Hosting on fast, modern infrastructure.
 Not a cheap shared server.
 Your site runs on the same kind of infrastructure that powers serious web applications.
 It loads fast, it stays up, and it handles traffic without wobbling.
 Decent hosting for a business site on its own is usually £15 to £30 a month.